miracle2k/android-remote-stacktrace/README.rst

         buildUserInterface();
     }

-This is straightforward: The setup() call will submit any existing stacktraces, and will then install the custom exception handler.
+This is straightforward: The setup() call install the custom exception handler, and submit any existing traces from earlier crashes.
-As you can see, there is an obvious downside: Submitting the traces happens asychronously in a thread, so while submission is ongoing, your main thread, in this case the buildUserInterface() call is proceeding.
-Is is therefore possible that exceptions occur in that time which will not be processed, since the handler has not yet been installed.

 Custom processor
 ----------------

+If you would like to customize the process, for example letting the user know about the stack trace submission, you can use a processor:

     public void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);